vmware-archive/ktx/README.md

 ### Prerequisites

-* Your shell is bash.
+* Your shell is bash or zsh.
 * `git` is installed.

 ### Install